syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 <img alt="Export DataGrid to PDF format with certain columns excluded" src="Images\export-to-pdf\maui-datagrid-exclude-columns.png" width="689"/>

-### Getting PDF document
+### Obtaining a PDF document

-The `DataGridPdfExportingOption.PdfDocument` allows exporting the SfDataGrid to an existing or a new PDF document.
+The `DataGridPdfExportingOption.PdfDocument` enables the export of the SfDataGrid to either an existing or a new PDF document.

 {% tabs %}
 {% highlight c# %}